NellaNAIT/Break-All-The-Things/README.md

 # Break-All-The-Things
 Merge Conflict.
 I want to break things and then repair them.
-I expect to succeed at the first part...........
+I am being taught by an expert insturcotr and should succeed (**IF** I pay attention)